cs251/CS251/README.md

 CS251
 =====

 This repository is being created for the CS251 lab assignment.
-We have to use any version control system (for which we are using git) to develop aur project.
+We have to use any version control system (for which we are using <b>git</b>) to develop aur project.
 Team Members:
 1) Aniruddha Zalani<br>
 2) Bhavishya Mittal<br>